MadhavanAR/TechXConf2024/Community Partner Prospectus.md

 ## Introduction

-We invite you to become a community partner of  AZConf, Asia's Largest Cloud & AI Conference 2023 with a special focus on AI services, taking place on November 17 - 18, 2023 at IIT Madras Research Park, Chennai.
+We invite you to become a community partner of  TechXConf, Asia's Largest AI & Cloud Conference 2024 with a special focus on AI services, on November 15 - 16, 2024 at Chennai Trade Centre, Chennai, Tamil Nadu.

-## About AZConf 2023 Event
+## About TechXConf 2024 Event

-AZConf is  Asia's Largest Cloud & AI Conference 2023 technology event which brings together everyone in the dev/IT landscape, world-leading speakers, industry leaders, large customers, partners, and thousands of delegates and offers an in-depth technology learning and ideal professional networking environment for all attendees.
-The AzConf offers cutting-edge technology content, in both business and technology arenas, and as such represents a perfect learning and professional opportunity.
+TechXConf is a global phenomenon that unites visionary speakers, pioneering technologies, and a vibrant community of tech enthusiasts.
+Our mission is to explore, educate, and envision the future of technology through two dynamic domains: Cloud Computing and Generative AI.

-Across the two days of immersive technology learning, attendees will get to learn from hundreds of educational sessions, dozens of real-life case studies, and panel discussions, delivered by 60+ world-class experts from across the world.
+Across the two days of immersive technology learning, attendees will learn from hundreds of educational sessions, dozens of real-life case studies, and panel discussions, delivered by 60+ world-class experts worldwide.

-For more details, visit our website https://azconf.dev
+For more details, visit our website https://techxconf.com

 ## Benefits of Becoming a Community Partner

-**Increased visibility:** Partnering with AZConf 2023 event can help raise your profile in the community and increase your visibility among potential customers or clients.
+**Increased visibility:** Partnering with TechXConf 2024 event can help raise your profile in the community and increase your visibility among potential customers or clients.

 **Marketing opportunities:** You will have the opportunity to showcase your community to our supporters and target audience, and potentially gain new community members and followers.